 3. Educate Potential Customers

-Information is now more readily available for buyers than it's ever been, so consumers now spend massive amounts of time researching, learning and preparing before they make a purchase.
-Consumers hate the feeling of being tricked by the car mechanic or the pushy sales person tying to add on the $350 upgrade.
+Information is now more readily available for buyers than it's ever been, so consumers now spend massive amounts of time researching, learning, and preparing before they make a purchase.
+Consumers hate the feeling of being tricked by the car mechanic or the pushy salesperson trying to add on the $350 upgrade.

 Things to try: